open-feature/go-sdk-contrib/tools/tck/README.md

 What they leave undeclared follows from `memprovider` rather than from the suite.
 Only `TestControllableProvider` declares `@lifecycle`, because it is the only one whose `READY` the SDK did not manufacture; none declares `@numeric-coercion`, because `memprovider` type-asserts rather than converts and so refuses `10.0` as an integer as readily as `0.5`.
+All three declare `@string-typing`, which is that same type assertion paying off rather than costing: a boolean, a number or a structure asked for through the string accessor is refused rather than formatted.
-Two omissions are defects rather than absences — `@configuration-change` ([go-sdk#530][gosdk-530]: no update method, which [Appendix A][appendix-a] requires) and `@disabled-flags` ([go-sdk#552][gosdk-552], fixed by go-sdk#574 but unreleased: a disabled flag comes back with the caller's default *and* a `GENERAL`
+Two omissions are defects
+rather than absences — `@configuration-change` ([go-sdk#530][gosdk-530]: no update method, which [Appendix A][appendix-a] requires) and `@disabled-flags` ([go-sdk#552][gosdk-552], fixed by go-sdk#574 but unreleased: a disabled flag comes back with the caller's default *and* a `GENERAL`